opendocsg/slw-judgments-backfill/2011_SGHC_240/report.md

 likened his role to that of a knight, “one who was controllable and whose path was limited in scope but yet important enough in the scheme to ensure maximum benefit for the chess master who knew how to wield him”.
 Lim submitted that his culpability was similar to that of Ho, whom he has never met.
 Both of them had been manipulated by Koh.

-49 “Deterrence must always be tempered by proportionality in relation to the severity of the offence committed as well as by the moral and legal culpability of the offender” ( _Tan Kay Beng v PP_ [2006] 4 SLR(R) 10).
+49 “Deterrence must always be tempered by proportionality in relation to the severity of the offence committed as well as by the moral and legal culpability of the offender” ( _Tan Kay Beng v PP_ <span class="citation">[2006] 4 SLR(R) 10</span>).
 It was suggested that compassion could still be shown in a deterrent sentence and that a total custodial sentence of 10 to 12 years would suffice to meet the ends of justice here.
 The precedents cited by the prosecution (at [26] above) were inapplicable as s 409 and s 467 of the old Penal Code provided for even life imprisonment.
 Moreover, the amount defrauded and lost in this case was nowhere near the astronomical sums in those three cases.

 50     Sing Investments has sued Lim for the $350,000 loan taken out for the ill-fated Ferrari.
 I was informed by counsel on watching brief for SLA that the insurers for the Ferrari have repudiated liability on the ground that the policy was purchased with proceeds from fraud.